 Judge Sippel did not provide any reason for delaying the bellwether trials, which are “representative” cases that help gauge a jury’s evaluation of issues that are similar to many other cases in a large, complex litigation.
 This is the second time bellwether trials have been postponed in the NuvaRing MDL.
 Bellwether trials were originally scheduled for May 2013.
 In November 2012, Judge Sippel delayed the trials until July 8, 2013.

 Although the federal litigation is now being delayed until at least October, the state court litigation is running on schedule.
-A NuvaRing lawsuit filed by Erika Medina in New Jersey state court is scheduled for trial on May 6.
+A NuvaRing lawsuit filed in New Jersey state court is scheduled for trial on May 6.
 It will be the first NuvaRing lawsuit to go to trial.
 All of the lawsuits allege that Merck and Organon did not adequately warn women about the potential increased risk of blood clots.